 Study in human movement and exercise will provide sport studies majors with a comprehensive understanding of the physiological and psychosocial foundations of movement in exercise and sport.

 The framework of the sport studies program offers students a unique movement-based experience.
-Students choose from among five cognate tracks:
+Students choose from among four cognate tracks:

 - Sports Management